digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/apis.rst

 The ``max-contract-state-cache-size`` and ``max-contract-key-state-cache-size`` parameters control the sizes of the ledger API contract and contract key caches, respectively.
-Modifying these parameters changes the likelihood that a transaction using a contract or a contract-key that was recently accessed (created or read) can still find it in the memory, rather than needing to query it from the database.
+Modifying these parameters changes the likelihood that a transaction using a contract or a contract key that was recently accessed (created or read) can still find it in the memory, rather than needing to query it from the database.
 Larger caches might be of interest when there is a big pool of ambient contracts that are consistently being fetched or used for non-consuming exercises.
 Larger caches can also benefit use cases where a big pool of contracts rotates through a create -> archive -> create-successor cycle.